 Graduate students at New Mexico Tech may be divided into those who are admitted to graduate degree programs (regular and provisional students) and those who are not (special graduate students).
 Degree-seeking students may be admitted as either full-time or part-time students.
-Degree-seeking students must maintain continuous enrollment or they will need to be readmitted to complete their degree program (see readmission).
+Degree-seeking students must maintain continuous enrollment or they will need to be readmitted under the current catalog to complete their degree program (see readmission).